EvgenyKashin/non-leaking-conv/README.md

 |accuracy(%)|**93.2**|92.0             |91.7      |**93.2**          |
 |weights(K) |11,173  |8,039            |60,005    |60,005            |

+Of course, Hamming conv version has good accuracy - it just has a lot more parameters!
+Though it didn't help a regular ResNet with kernel size 7x7 either.

 #### With matching the total amount of weights
 I haven't found details of the author's comparisons with equal amounts of total weights, which looks more fair to me (there is a "wide" model, but it's not clear for me).